🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

 Indirect Competitor Analysis

-To better understand the challenges dealers face post-bidding, I conducted an indirect competitor analysis to gather insights and identify frameworks that could best serve our users.
+To better understand the challenges dealers face post-bidding, I conducted several indirect competitor analysis to gather insights and identify frameworks that could best serve our users.

 Indirect Competitor #1 - Amazon